 In an attempt to make sense of the turn his life had taken, the young Meier confided in his parish priest, explaining his experiences with Sfath and telepathic communication.
 Amazingly, the priest had similar experiences with telepathy and was able to listen and support Meier, reassuring him that he should not be afraid.

 Meier was said to have mentally aged at such a rate that he had the maturity of a 35-year-old man when he was only seven.
-His journeys with Sfath took him through not only space, but the expanse of time in which he saw himself in previous lifetimes and beheld the future of the world.
+His journeys with Sfath took him through not only space but the expanse of time in which he saw himself in previous lifetimes and beheld the future of the world.

 Meier asserts that he became aware he was put on the Earth to assist mankind in its development of consciousness, and he began writing down what he was learning, creating works on meditation and moral codes of conduct, detailing the principles by which humans should live their lives.
-At age of 14, he published an open letter forewarning of wars and numerous disasters that would befall the planet if wiser measures were not taken.
+At the age of 14, he published an open letter forewarning of wars and numerous disasters that would befall the planet if wiser measures were not taken.

 As a result of his travels and perceivably odd preoccupations, Meier distanced himself from other children, and soon became a target for bullies.
-Eventually, tensions escalated to a fever pitch, and when a woman slapped him with a wet towel, Meier returned the blow — an offense which landed him in a youth prison at age 14.
+Eventually, tensions escalated to a fever pitch, and when a woman slapped him with a wet towel, Meier returned the blow — an offense that landed him in a youth prison at age 14.

-Upon his release, he joined the French Foreign Legion, and soon after learned that doing so was a misstep.
+Upon his release, he joined the French Foreign Legion and soon after learned that doing so was a misstep.
 Realizing his error in judgment, Meier claims he escaped and set out on foot on a long journey across mountains and deserts, through numerous countries.
 Eventually finding himself in the Middle East, Meier said he took up the unusual vocation of pursuing serial killers and mass murderers to bring them to justice.
 And despite his moniker “The Phantom,” he became the subject of 21 failed assassination attempts.

 Despite his wanderings, Meier continued to have contact with various extraterrestrials, who communicated messages to him about the future of the human race, and how religious extremism is bound to damage the world.
 Based on the inside information he was given, Meier became a prolific writer, documenting more than 24,000 transmissions that have now been published, primarily in German.